 - Providing patient education and counseling to promote wellness

 - Referring patients to other health professionals as needed

-The program incorporates evidence-based nursing aimed at helping nurse practitioner students develop comprehensive skills in advanced nursing practice to deliver effective treatment and preventive care to patients and communities.
-Students will also learn aspects of research and policy.
-By integrating concepts from social work, students will get a strong foundation in social factors related to health.
+Our evidence-based curriculum is aimed at helping aspiring FNPs develop comprehensive skills in advanced nursing practice to deliver effective treatment and preventive care to patients and communities.
+You’ll also learn aspects of research, policy and social work that will give you a strong foundation in social factors related to health.

-- Quantitative and Qualitative Data Analysis & Research Methods
+- Quantitative and Qualitative Data Analysis and Research Methods

 - Health Care Policy

 You may be required to complete a two-unit, graduate-level bridge course before beginning the program to prepare for pathophysiology and pharmacology, two of the most challenging courses in the program.

 The course will be required for admitted students who have one or more of the following:

 - A grade of C+ or lower in undergraduate anatomy and physiology